wallacexuhanxiao/tp/docs/UserGuide.md

 In such cases, the GUI of Pedagogue Pages will display `PARENT_PHONE_NUMBER_1` as the contact numbers of both `Parent 1` and `Parent 2`.
 So for the example above, both `Parent 1` and `Parent 2` of `John Doe` will have the contact number `93333333`.
+* Pedagogue Pages use student id to identify each unique student.
+As a result, you cannot add a student with a duplicated student id into Pedagogue Pages.
 </div>

 ### Displaying the entire student contact list: `list`